Tom Buchanan is one of the main characters in F. Scott Fitzgerald’s classic novel The Great Gatsby.

 ~F. Scott Fitzgerald, The Great Gatsby, Chapter 1, Page 17

-Meaning: Tom Buchanan’s quote from ‘The Great Gatsby’ suggests that he was suspicious of Nick’s intentions with Daisy and wanted to confront him about it.
+Meaning: Tom Buchanan’s quote from ‘The Great Gatsby’ suggests that he is suspicious of Nick’s intentions with Daisy and wants to confront him about it.

 The quote implies that Tom attempted to dominate Daisy by interrogating Nick about their relationship on the veranda.